vsiddhu/QInfMathematica/RBGCode/README.md

   [$ContextPath](https://reference.wolfram.com/language/ref/$ContextPath.html);

 * moving and reformating usage text for functions.
 In `qinf050.ma`, such text was added just prior to each function.
-Now the usage text has been moved to the space between `BeginPackage[..]` and `Begin[..]` commands, during the move some end of line symbols within the text have been removed;
+Now the usage text has been moved to the space between `BeginPackage[..]` and `Begin[..]` commands.
+During the move some end of line symbols within the usage text have been removed;

 * commenting out a deprecated package called `Statistics`NormalDistribution`"`.